SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 === Wrapped USDN

 Not all DeFi protocols support tokens which balance increases over time without transfers.
-To help wit integration, a wrapped version of the token, WUSDN, was created.
+To help with integration, a wrapped version of the token, WUSDN, was created.
 This token behaves like a normal ERC20 token and sees its price increase over time, instead of the balances.